jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 ## A Play on Thai Curry

 One of my favorite comfort foods to make on colder days.
-This recipe is influenced primarily by a friend of mine who made a rendition of shortly after my Mom passed away.
-I hope you can be comforted by it too and throw in your own personal touch.
+This recipe is influenced primarily by a friend of mine who made a rendition of it shortly after my Mom passed.
+I hope you can be comforted by it too and throw in your own personal touches.

 <dl>
 <dt>Serves</dt>